Centennial Campus of North Carolina State University: Research & training facilities

 Centennial Campus houses the Golden LEAF Biomanufacturing Training and Education Center (BTEC) and the Friday Institute for Innovative Education.
 BTEC provides education and training in biomanufacturing and bioprocessing involving simulated cGMP production of high-value biomolecules using cell growth and expression, recovery and purification processes.
 The Friday Institute conducts educational research, develops educational resources, provides professional development programs for educators, and acts as an advocate to improve teaching and learning.
 Centennial Campus is also home to the FREEDM Systems Center, one of the latest Gen-III Engineering Research Centers (ERC) established by the National Science Foundation in 2008 to develop technology to integrate the nation's power grid with renewable electrical energy technologies.
 Finally, Centennial Campus is home to the Larry K. Monteith Engineering Research Center, which houses several clean rooms.

-Engineering Oval
+The Oval

 The College of Engineering houses all of its engineering buildings on Centennial Campus.

 The first two of six university-owned housing buildings on the Oval, called "Wolf Ridge," and a university dining facility opened in August 2013.

-The Engineering Oval is an oval-shaped courtyard bounded by five Engineering Buildings, the James B. Hunt Jr. Library, and University Housing and Dining facilities.
+The Oval is an oval-shaped courtyard bounded by three Engineering Buildings, the Fits-Wollard Hall, the James B. Hunt Jr. Library, and University Housing and Dining facilities.